 The 369th’s history begins with the organization of the 15th Infantry Regiment of the New York National Guard in 1916.
-200 residents of Harlem formed the core of the regiment at first, though ultimately others joined from across New York City and other locales.
+Two hundred residents of Harlem formed the core of the regiment at first, though ultimately others joined from across New York City and other locales.

-With America’s entry into World War I on 6 April 1917, the regiment was federalized and later redesignated the 369th Infantry on 1 March 1918.
-The otherwise all-black regiment fought to “make the world safe for democracy” in a segregated Army under the command of mostly white officers.
+With America’s entry into World War I on April 6, 1917, the regiment was federalized and later re-designated the 369th Infantry on March 1, 1918.
+The otherwise all-Black regiment fought to “make the world safe for democracy” in a segregated Army under the command of mostly white officers.
 The 369th trained primarily at Camp Whitman in Poughkeepsie, New York, and in South Carolina.
-After much debate about whether or not and how to use African American troops overseas, the 369th would be among the first American regiments to arrive in France.
+After much debate about whether and how to use Black troops overseas, the 369th would be among the first American regiments to arrive in France.

-While many black soldiers in Europe would be assigned solely to support units, the 369th would see combat—with a caveat.
-Originally assigned to the 185th Infantry Brigade, 93d Division (Provisional), General John J. Pershing, commander of the American Expeditionary Forces, later assigned the 369th to the French 16th and 161st Divisions.
-With the French, the Harlem Hellfighters fought at Chateau-Thierry, Belleau Wood, and many other locations.
+While many Black soldiers in Europe would be assigned solely to support units, the 369th would see combat -- with a caveat.
+Originally assigned to the 185th Infantry Brigade, 93d Division (Provisional), Gen. John J. Pershing, commander of the American Expeditionary Forces, later assigned the 369th to the French 16th and 161st Divisions.
+With the French, the Harlem Hellfighters fought at Chateau-Thierry, Belleau Wood and many other locations.